 Thoughtful preparation is critical to creating an impactful service-learning experience for students.
-After in-class preparation students should understand what is expected of them and feel confident in their ability to complete the service-learning project.
+After in-class preparation students should understand what is expected of them, and they should feel confident in their ability to complete the service-learning project.

 Set clear expectations, such as: